Un1T3G/react_pomodoro_timer/README.md

 # React Pomodoro Timer App

-users to set customizable time intervals for work and breaks, and includes audio notifications when the time is up.
+This project is a Pomodoro timer application built with React and Redux Toolkit.
+It allows users to set customizable time intervals for work and breaks, and includes audio notifications when the time is up.

 # Design